MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 4 - Navigation

-Let's add the ability to navigate the WebView to the URL displayed in the search bar.
+Let's add the ability to display web pages based on the URL entered by users in the address bar of the WebView2 control.

 1. In **MainWindow.xaml**, add a Search Bar by copying and pasting the following code snippet inside the DockPanel that holds the WebView.